tabishqidwai98/tabishqidwai98/README.md

 # About Me :
 <h1 align="center">Hi 👋, I'm Tabish Qidwai</h1>

 <h4 align="left">Hi there!
-I'm Tabish Qidwai, a passionate and skilled Full Stack developer from India.
-With a diverse range of expertise spanning multiple programming languages and technologies, I consider myself a true polymath in the world of software development.</h5>
+I'm Tabish Qidwai, a passionate Full Stack developer from India.
+My core expertise lies in Django and Python, but I'm also skilled in data science, machine learning, and a wide range of technologies like dash, LLM, Go, Gardio, Android, C#, ASP.NET Core, and more.</h4>

-<h4>At the core of my skillset lies a deep understanding of Django, a powerful Python web framework that I wield with finesse.
-But my interests don't stop there – I'm also well-versed in data science, machine learning, and the intricacies of Python itself.
-Whether it's building robust web applications or diving into the realms of data analysis and model training, I'm equipped to tackle any challenge head-on.</h5>
-<h4>I'm particularly excited about collaborating on projects involving Tkinter, a Python GUI toolkit, and the Spotify API, where I'm currently working on an exciting application called "Bub Music."
-My curiosity and thirst for knowledge extend to other domains as well, including dash, LLM, Go, Gardio, Android development, C#, and ASP.NET Core.</h4>
-<h4>With a keen interest in continuously improving my craft, I actively participate on platforms like LeetCode, HackerRank, and HackerEarth, honing my problem-solving skills and staying up-to-date with the latest industry trends.</h4>
+<h4>I'm currently collaborating on exciting projects involving Tkinter and the Spotify API, working on an app called "Bub Music."
+I continuously hone my skills on platforms like LeetCode, HackerRank, and HackerEarth, staying up-to-date with industry trends.</h4>

-<h4>You can explore the depth and breadth of my work on my GitHub profile (https://github.com/tabishqidwai98).
-And if you ever need to reach out to me, feel free to drop me an email at tabish786qidwai@gmail.com – I'm always eager to connect with fellow developers and share my knowledge.</h4>
+- You can check out my projects on GitHub (https://github.com/tabishqidwai98).
+Feel free to reach out to me at tabish786qidwai@gmail.com – I'm always eager to connect with fellow developers and share my knowledge.

-<h4>In addition to my technical prowess, I'm an active member of various programming communities, fostering connections and collaborating with like-minded individuals.
-With a strong foundation in languages and tools such as Bootstrap, C, C++, C#, CSS, Django, Docker, .NET, Flask, Git, Heroku, Hive, HTML, Jenkins, Linux, MySQL, OpenCV, Pandas, PHP, Python, Scikit-learn, Seaborn, and TensorFlow, I'm well-equipped to tackle a wide range of software development challenges.</h4>
-<h4>Whether you're looking for a skilled developer to collaborate with or simply seeking guidance and mentorship in the world of programming, I'm someone you'll want to connect with.
-My passion, expertise, and commitment to continuous learning make me a valuable asset to any team or project.</h4>
+<h4>With a strong foundation in languages and tools like Bootstrap, C/C++, Django, Docker, Flask, Git, and many others, I'm well-equipped to tackle diverse software development challenges.
+If you're looking for a skilled and passionate developer to collaborate with, I'm someone you'll want to connect with.</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=tabishqidwai98&label=Profile%20views&color=0e75b6&style=flat" alt="tabishqidwai98" /> </p>